-- 1. Current Date - 2.
-Timeline for the plan - 3.
-Client's name first and last - 4.
-Client ADSA ID - 5.
-The participant's skills, interests, and preferred activities. - 6.
-Per the County Guidelines, the Community Inclusion goal must relate to one or more of the following: - Identify integrated community places where the individual's interests, culture, talents, hobbies, and gifts can be shared with others with similar interest. - Identify typical community clubs, associations, and organizations where the individual may have opportunities to contribute, be a member and participate in decision making. - c.
-Identify opportunities where the individual may contribute to the community doing new and interesting things or things the individual enjoys. - d.
-Create opportunities for the participant to build and strengthen relationships with members of the local community who are not paid to be with the person.

-- 7. The Support Intensity Scale (SIS) subscale that most relates to the goal (Community living, Lifelong learning, Employment, Health & Safety, Social, and Protection and Advocacy). - 8.
-Measurable strategies and timelines (action steps and supports) to meet the goal. - 9.
-Identification of persons or entities available to assist the individual in reaching his/her long-term goals. - 10.
-Identification of other accommodations, adaptive equipment, electronic supports, and conditions critical to achieve the goal. - 11.
-The client/guardian's signature on the plan.
+- Current Date - > Timeline for the plan - Client's name first and last - Client ADSA ID - The participant's skills, interests, and preferred activities. - Per the County Guidelines, the Community Inclusion goal must relate to one or more of the following: - Identify integrated community places where the individual's interests, culture, talents, hobbies and gifts can be shared with others with similar interest. - Identify typical community clubs, associations and organizations where the individual may have opportunities to contribute, be a member and participate in decision making. - 3.
+Identify opportunities where the individual may contribute to the community doing new and interesting things or things the individual enjoys. - 4.
+Create opportunities for the participant to build and strengthen relationships with members of the local community who are not paid to be with the person. - The Support Intensity Scale (SIS) subscale that most relates to the goal (Community living, Lifelong learning, Employment, Health & Safety, Social, and Protection and Advocacy). - Measurable strategies and timelines (action steps and supports) to meet the goal. - Identification of persons or entities available to assist the individual in reaching his/her long term goals. - Identification of other accommodations, adaptive equipment, electronic supports, and conditions critical to achieve the goal. - The client/guardian's signature on the plan.